zigi/zigi/README.md

 # Known Issues (maybe solutions...)

+### Git not found (even though you installed it)
+Zigi needs to find the git executable in the 'PATH'.
+To determine the 'PATH' zigi sources /etc/proifile and ˜.profile.
+Make sure one of these files contains the correct EXPORT statements.
+Also, if you've some 'output-generating' commands in either /etc/profile or ˜/.profile this might mess things up.
+Might be a fix for that in the future, for now make sure these files don't echo any output :)

 ### Weird Certificate Errors
 When faced with a "SSL Certificate problem: unable to get local issuer" this might 'fix' it.